 When you first open the file you will see a message window asking if you want to enable macros.

 ** These screenshots are taken in 2017 versions of Excel.
 You can see different messages on your computer.
 Depending on your system settings and version, even sometimes you may not see any notification and macros are disabled.
 In this case, you will have to go to File > Excel Options > Security Settings and Enable Macros.

-For more info, please see: Microsoft Website – Enable or Disable Macros in Office Files
+For more info, please see this support page of Microsoft: Microsoft Website – Enable or Disable Macros in Office Files

-Is it secure to enable macros?
+Is it secure to enable?
 Do you make virus checks?

 Go back to FAQ Center